Krutyolkin/K2View-Academy/articles/18_fabric_cdc/01_change_data_capture_overview.md

 Fabric's Change Data Capture (CDC) solution notifies external systems about data changes published via Kafka and also offers cross-instance Search capabilities through its built-in integration with Elasticsearch.

-The following HL flow describes the CDC flow and the population of the CDC data in consumers:
+The following HL flow describes the CDC flow and the population of CDC data in consumers:

 ![CDC HL Flow](images/cdc_hl_flow.png)